danielbodnar/awesome-stars/BY-LANG.md

 - [Aman9723/morning-trend-strategy](https://github.com/Aman9723/morning-trend-strategy) - An intraday morning trend based strategy for backtesting on NSE stocks.
 - [guanquann/Stocksera](https://github.com/guanquann/Stocksera) - Finance application that provides more than 60 different alternative data to retail investors
 - [iloire/tastyworks-risk](https://github.com/iloire/tastyworks-risk) - Test the max upside and potential drawdowns of your Tastyworks account for a certain percentage change in the SPY
+- [sharu725/online-cv](https://github.com/sharu725/online-cv) - A minimal Jekyll Theme to host your resume (CV) on GitHub with a few clicks.
 - [imfunniee/gitfolio](https://github.com/imfunniee/gitfolio) - :octocat: personal website + blog  for every github user
 - [hashirshoaeb/home](https://github.com/hashirshoaeb/home) - The personal website/portfolio template by Hashir Shoaib.
 Built using React and Bootstrap.
 - [saadpasta/developerFolio](https://github.com/saadpasta/developerFolio) - 🚀 Software Developer Portfolio Template that helps you showcase your work and skills as a software developer.